lkravi/kube8aws/README.md

-# Fully Automated Kubernetes cluster from the Scratch on AWS using Terraform & Ansible.
+# Kubernetes cluster with Kubeadm on AWS using Terraform & Ansible.

+Terraform, Ansible, Docker, cri-dockerd, kubeadm, Kubernetes

-This repo contain the all required automation code for setting up Kubernetes cluster in AWS cloud environment from the scratch.
+This repo contain the all required automation code for setting up Kubernetes cluster using kubeadm in AWS cloud environment.

 ## Infrastructure Provisioning
 We have used Terraform for all the Infrastructure Provisioning automation.

 ## Kubernetes Cluster Setup
-We have used Ansible for all Kubernetes Cluster configurations.
+We have used Ansible for all Server & Cluster configurations.